Blosc/python-blosc2/ANNOUNCE.rst

 Announcing Python-Blosc2 2.7.1
 ==============================

-Updated to latest C-Blosc2 2.15.0.
-Also, `LazyExpr.evaluate()`
-is marked as deprecated (LazyExpr.eval() is replacing it) and some other fixes have been carried out.
+Updated to latest C-Blosc2 2.15.1.
+This is to fix a bug in C-Blosc2 that was causing SIGKILL errors in Intel CPUs without AVX2 support.

 For more info, you can have a look at the release notes in: